 If needed, procedures to remove any remaining tissues in the uterus

 If the dead fetus is not expelled, the woman may be given a prostaglandin (a hormone-like drug that stimulates the uterus to contract), such as misoprostol, to cause the cervix to open (dilate).
 She is then usually given oxytocin, a drug that stimulates labor, depending on how far along the pregnancy is.

 If the pregnancy is less than 24 weeks or the fetus is relatively small, dilation and evacuation (D and E) may be done to remove the dead fetus.
 Before D and E, doctors may use natural substances that absorb fluids (such as seaweed stems) or a drug (such as misoprostol) to help open the cervix.

 If any tissue from the fetus or placenta remains in the uterus, suction curettage Surgical abortion is done to remove it.
 A speculum is used to spread the walls of the vagina, and the cervix is dilated.
 Then a flexible tube is inserted into the uterus to remove the fetus and placenta.
 The tube is attached to a handheld syringe or an electrical suction machine, which suctions out any remaining tissue.

-Changes and emotions Emotions after miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more that occur in women after a stillbirth are similar to those that occur after a miscarriage.
+Changes and emotions Emotions after miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more that occur in women after a stillbirth are similar to those that occur after a miscarriage.
 Women typically feel grief at the loss and require emotional support and sometimes counseling.